Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 Robin stiffened.
 Strange knew Batman's secret identity, and by extension, his own.

 The man's eyes found Robin through his coke-bottle glasses.
 Thick, bushy eyebrows went up as Strange shifted on his cot to face them.
-Robin hadn't moved, and he could feel the team growing restless behind him.
-Wally put a hand on his shoulder from behind, and Robin managed a step forward.
+Robin didn't move, and he felt the team grow restless at his back.
+Wally put a hand on his shoulder from behind, and he managed a step forward.